plv8/plv8/doc/plv8.md

 plv8.find_function() is either of regproc (function name only) or regprocedure (function name with argument types).

+The plv8 object provides version string as `plv8.version`.
+This string corresponds to plv8 module version.
+Note this is not the extension version.

 Runtime environment separation across users in the same session
 ---------------------------------------------------------------